solana-mobile/mobile-wallet-adapter/spec/spec.md

 The wallet endpoint should attempt to simulate the transactions provided by `payloads` and present them to the user for approval (if applicable).
 If approved (or if it does not require approval), the wallet endpoint should sign the transactions with the private key for the authorized account, submit them to the network, wait for the requested commitment level to be reached, and return the transaction signatures to the dapp endpoint.

-Several options are available to customize how transactions are sent to the Solana network. `cluster_endpoint` can be used to select which RPC node transactions should be submitted to.
-This can be used to send transactions to the [devnet](https://docs.solana.com/cluster/rpc-endpoints#devnet) or [testnet](https://docs.solana.com/cluster/rpc-endpoints#testnet) cluster, for example. `skip_preflight` and `preflight_commitment` allow configuration of preflight checks for the signed transaction(s).
+Several options are available to customize how transactions are sent to the Solana network. `cluster` can be used to select which [Solana cluster](https://docs.solana.com/clusters) transactions should be submitted to.
+This can be used to send transactions to the [devnet](https://docs.solana.com/cluster/rpc-endpoints#devnet) or [testnet](https://docs.solana.com/cluster/rpc-endpoints#testnet) cluster, for example, during app development. `skip_preflight` and `preflight_commitment` allow configuration of preflight checks for the signed transaction(s).

 ###### Non-normative commentary